 Project portfolio management evolution supports the development of the strategies by providing companies with useful information.
 A portfolio has relations with its components and projects.

-PPM can influence company’s strategy in mainly five areas: measuring portfolio component performance and risk management, allocating financial resources, allocating human resources, allocating material or equipment resources, maintaining alignment to the strategic objectives (PMI, 2013).
+PPM can influence a company’s strategy in mainly five areas: measuring portfolio component performance and risk management, allocating financial resources, allocating human resources, allocating material or equipment resources, maintaining alignment to the strategic objectives (PMI, 2013).

 Essentially, project and program management have the responsibility to manage resources.
 This is a critical aspect when implementing corporate strategy into projects.